- What Is a Project Plan?

 Once you write a project plan, it’s time for implementation.
 Watch the video below to see how project planning software helps organize a project’s tasks, resources and costs.

-Project planning software has become an invaluable tool for project managers in recent years, as it provides them the ability to maintain and automate the components we outlined above.
+Project planning tools has become an invaluable tool for project managers in recent years, as it provides them the ability to maintain and automate the components we outlined above.
 Project planning software is a great tool to facilitate project management processes such as schedule development, team management, cost estimation, resource allocation and risk monitoring.

 Beyond that, planning software also allows managers to monitor and track their plan as it moves through the execution phase of the project.
 These features include dashboards, for a high-level view of the project’s progress and performance, and in-depth reports that can be used to communicate with stakeholders.